Dining Out 1 minute 29 December 2023

 Fun is Back—in a Big Way

 Restaurants are in the happiness business, but these days, having a very good time is top of mind.
 Lots of places have ratcheted up the fun factor.
 DJs spinning tunes, IG-focused décor, it’s all part of the feel-good vibe.
 Some of the places that do it best include New York’s Bad Roman, where a casual-cool attitude means it’s almost impossible to leave in a bad mood.
-Chicago’s EL Ideas still captures the essence of a cool kids’ dinner party, while DC’s Two MICHELIN Star Pineapple and Pearls has a flirty, festive flair.
+Chicago’s EL Ideas still captures the essence of a cool kids’ dinner party, while DC’s One MICHELIN Star Pineapple and Pearls has a flirty, festive flair.

 Birch Thomas/Pineapple and Pearls